Elkhorn Mountains

-The Elkhorn Mountains are a mountain range in southwestern Montana, part of the Rocky Mountains and are roughly 300,000 acres (1200 km²) in size.
+The Elkhorn Mountains are a mountain range in southwestern Montana, part of the Rocky Mountains and are roughly 300,000 acres (1200 km^{2}) in size.
 It is an inactive volcanic mountain range with the highest point being Crow Peak at 9414 ft, right next to Elkhorn Peak, 9381 ft.
 The range is surrounded by the cities of Helena, Montana City, Townsend, Whitehall, and Boulder.
 The majority of the range is public land including portions in the Helena-Lewis and Clark National Forest, the Beaverhead-Deerlodge National Forest, Bureau of Land Management, and state lands.
 The majority of the range is in Montana's Jefferson County, while the eastern portion is in Broadwater County, Montana.